Thirty-three years ago when Alan and I were newlyweds, the things that mattered were different than they are now.

 The feeling of disconnectedness that comes with an argument has far more stress for me than doing my part to get over the hump.
 I don’t have the energy to give him the silent treatment like I used to on the rare occasion that things blew up.
 I won’t play games because I know they just prolong the inevitable.
 We will figure things out.
 We always have, and we always will.
 We rarely argue because we both speak freely and make a habit of addressing anything that gets swept under the rug, regularly.
 Relationships can get messy and tidying up regularly helps.

-“It is not a character flow if I don’t agree with you, and respecting my opinion does not take away from yours.”
+“It is not a character flaw if I don’t agree with you, and respecting my opinion does not take away from yours.” ~ Unknown

 What lines in your relationship cannot be crossed without serious repercussions?
-What vulnerabilities are completely off limits when angry?
-What action can be taken to prevent unnecessary escalation of emotions which further complicates upset?
-How might you help your partner manage so whatever is going on can be reconciled without damage or destruction?
+What vulnerabilities are completely off-limits when angry?
+What action can be taken to prevent unnecessary escalation of emotions that further complicates upset?
+How might you help your partner manage, so whatever is going on can be reconciled without damage or destruction?
 How can you request some space without making your partner feel unfinished?
 How can you work on keeping your wits about you?
 How best to be respectful when expressing disappointment or anger so your point can be heard?
 What can you do to hold space for your partner when they are expressing their hurt?
 How can you own your part?

 The objective isn’t to be the winner, it’s to get to the other side.
 In a relationship, that’s a win.